absozero/bosa-bot/README.md

 ## Setup and Usage
 - Requires python downloaded and the discord.py module
-- Fill in token and the ID's of two text channels in the main.py file in the bot folder.
+- Fill in token and the ID's of the two text channels in the bot.py file in the bot folder.
-- Then, run the main.py file using 'python main.py in whatever terminal you use, make sure the terminal is at the directory the file is in.
+- Then, run the bot.py file using 'python bot.py in whatever terminal you use, make sure the terminal is at the directory the file is in.

 ## Conclusion